naughtygopher/goapp/README.md

 ## internal/users_test

 There's quite a lot of debate about 100% test coverage or not.
 100% coverage sounds very nice, but might not be practical all the time or at times not even possible.
 What I like doing is, writing unit test for your core business logic, in this case 'Sanitize', 'Validate' etc are my business logic.
 And I've seen developers opting for the "easy way out" when writing unit tests as well.
 For instance `TestUser_Sanitize` test, you see that I'm repeating the exact same code as the Sanitize function and then comparing 2 instances.
-But I've seen developers do the following, create the "trimmed" instance by assigning individual fields from 'u', call Sanitize on the trimmed instance and then compare (and some other variations which makes the test unreliable).
+But I've seen developers do the following, create the "trimmed" instance by assigning individual fields from 'u', call Sanitize on the trimmed instance and then compare (and some other variations which make the tests unreliable).
 My observation is that it happens primarily because of 2 reasons:

-1. Some developers are lazy that they don't want to write the exact body of the function within the test
+1. Some developers are lazy that they don't want to write the exact body of the function within the test or maintaining snapshots
     - only way I know of how to solve this, if a unit test "saves the day" for some buggy code they write. (at least that's how I changed)
 2. Some developers don't understand unit tests
     - in this case we need to inform the developer of what exactly is the purpose of unit tests.
 The sole purpose of unit test is unironically "test the purpose of the unit/function".
-It is *_not_* to check the implementation, how it's done, how much time it took, how efficient it is etc. The sole purpose is "what id does?".
-This is why you see a lot of unit tests will have hardcoded values, because those values are reliable human input.
+It is *_not_* to check the implementation, how it's done, how much time it took, how efficient it is etc. The sole purpose is "what does it do?".
+This is why you see a lot of unit tests will have hardcoded values, because those values are reliable/verified human input.

 Once you develop the habit of writing unit tests for [pure functions](https://en.wikipedia.org/wiki/Pure_function) and get the hang of it.
-You automatically start breaking down big functions into smaller *_testable_* functions/units (this is the best outcome we'd love to have).
-When you _layer_ your application, datastore is ideally just a utility, and if you can implement your business logic with such pure functions alone, not dependent on such utlities, that'd be perfect!
+You automatically start breaking down big functions into smaller *_testable_* functions/units (this is the best outcome, and what we'd love to have).
+When you _layer_ your application, datastore is ideally just a utility (_implementation detail_ in [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) parlance), and if you can implement your business logic with pure functions alone, not dependent on such utlities, that'd be perfect!
+Though in most cases you'd have dependencies like database, queue, cache etc. But to keep things as _pure_ as possible, we bridge the gap using Go interfaces.
+Refer to `store.go`, the business logic functions are oblivious to the underlying technology (RDBMS, NoSQL, CSV etc.).

-Though in a lot of cases there are database functionalities which we use to implement business logic. e.g. the beautiful SQL Joins.
+Pure functions of business logic, in some cases may not be practical.
+Because there are database functionalities which we use to implement business logic. e.g. the beautiful SQL Joins, there's no reason you should implement this in your application.
+Make use of tried and tested systems, move on with your feature development.
 People throw a lot of dirt at joins, but I love them!
 Joins are awesome.
 Let me not digress, you should be writing integration tests for these.
 There are 2 camps here as well, mocks vs real databases.
 I prefer real database, to stay as close as possible to the real deal (i.e. production deployment), so it should be the same version of database as well.
 I have a dedicated **isolated** unit testing database setup (with no tables), and credentials with all access made available as part of CI/CD config.

 ### conclusion